stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics/README.md

     - Debug Notes – Comment areas to fix or improve.

-Chapter 5: Variables
+## Chapter 5: Variables

+### From ChatGPT
+- [ ] Project 1
-    1. Store and Print – Store your age, name, and city in variables and print them.
+  - Store and Print – Store your age, name, and city in variables and print them.
-    2. Swap Variables – Swap two variables and print the result.
+  - Swap Variables – Swap two variables and print the result.
-    3. Travel Budget – Calculate total trip cost with basic math.
+  - Travel Budget – Calculate total trip cost with basic math.
-    4. Hobby Info – Store details about a hobby and output them.
+  - Hobby Info – Store details about a hobby and output them.
-    5. Temperature Converter – Convert Celsius to Fahrenheit.
+  - Temperature Converter – Convert Celsius to Fahrenheit.

 Chapter 6: The C# Type System
     1. Practice Types – Declare and print each basic type.